Kong/kongponents/docs/components/table.md

 ### paginationNeighbors

-Pass in a number of pagination neighbors to be used by the pagination component
+Pass in a number of pagination neighbors to be used by the pagination component.
+See more detail in the [Pagination](/components/pagination.html#neighbors) docs.

 ### paginationPageSizes

-Pass in a number of pagination neighbors to be used by the pagination component.
+Pass in an array of page sizes for the page size dropdown.
 If not provided will default to the following:

 ```js
 [15, 25, 50, 75, 100]